Claim Back Marriage Tax Online

 • Advice on claiming marriage tax allowance

-• How much you can receive when you transfer your marriage allowance
+• How much you can receive when you apply for marriage allowance

-It’s believed that around 2.4 million couples miss out on the benefit of a marriage tax allowance, which entitles you to a tax saving every year.
-Since 2015, couples have been making use of this tax break through the marriage allowance.
-It can also be backdated, giving you a refund for up to the past four years, equalling £1,256.
+It’s believed that around 2.4 million couples miss out on the benefit of marriage tax allowance, which entitles you to a tax break every year.
+Since 2015, couples have been making use of this relief through the marriage allowance.
+It can also be backdated, giving you and your spouse or civil partner refund for up to the past four years, equalling £1,258.

-Two rings on a white decorated wedding background
+Two gold wedding rings on top of a white wedding cloth

 What Is Marriage Allowance?

 Everyone is entitled to a personal allowance of £12,570, which is what you can earn tax-free on an annual basis.
 The marriage tax allowance simply lets you transfer £1,260 of this to your husband, wife or civil partner if they earn more than you do.
-This effectively reduces the amount of tax the higher earner pays, giving you a tax break.
+This effectively reduces the amount the higher earner is taxed, giving you a saving, which is how you receive the money.

 Qualifying Criteria to Transfer Marriage Allowance

-In order to be able to transfer any of your personal allowance to your significant other, all of the following must apply:
+In order to transfer any of your personal allowance to your partner, all of the following must apply:

 • You are married or in a civil partnership